-This function crop data by datetime
+This function crops data by datetime

 mc_prep_crop(